DENNIS SAGER, M.D.

 Legal Requirements – There are certain legal situations where we are required to disclose your PHI.
-Examples include public health reporting of infectious disease, subpoenas, and certain police and national security circumstances.
+Examples include medical examiner questions, workers compensation claims, subpoenas, and certain police and national security circumstances.

 You may request restrictions on certain uses and disclosures of your PHI, but we do not have to agree to these requests.
-As a matter of policy, we feel restricting our ability to discuss your care with other doctors, for example, would not be in your best interest and would be confusing in a multi-doctor office.
+As a matter of policy, we feel restricting our ability to discuss your care with other doctors, for example, would not be in your best interest.
 We would not likely agree to such a restriction.
 However, we are obligated to honor your request to not report your treatment to your health plan.
 In that circumstance, you must pay the entire cost of the visit at the time of the visit.
 We strongly discourage this, as this would also cause you to be responsible for laboratory and other studies, as they cannot be billed to your insurance without a diagnosis.

 You may request an accounting of all disclosures of your PHI that were not for treatment, payment, or health care operations, and that were not authorized by you.
 (There will not likely be many disclosures that would fall into this category.)
-This disclosure would cover the prior 6 years, but would not include disclosures made before April 14, 2003.
+This disclosure would cover the prior 6 years.
 You may receive this without charge once per 12 month period.
 You will be charged for additional requests.

 You have the right to make a written request to amend your PHI.
 We can accept your amendment and make changes to your PHI, or we can reject it.
 You will be notified of our decision.
 If we do not accept your amendment, you can request that we include a brief statement from you that you disagree with the PHI.